 - Probe Guide Pick: Mammut Fastlock Probe 240

 Participants will get to test the newest in Fischer's backcountry line for no charge.
 Boots, poles and Fischer's new line of backcountry skis the Hannibal.
-This plus the knowledge that you have skied some of the freshest lines the Tetons have to offer on the best gear you can get make this 3-Day camp an experience you won't soon forget.
+This plus the knowledge that you have skied some of the freshest lines the Tetons have to offer on the best gear you can get make this 2-Day camp an experience you won't soon forget.
+Fischer Skis is providing this opportunity because they want your feedback and review of their product.
+We ask that anyone who takes advantage of this fill out the review form after their trip.

 Talk To Us